Here's an update on how Austin is addressing homelessness

 “We want to make sure that the demographics of the shelter resemble the demographics of our overall unhoused population,” Gray said.

 There's also the HEAL initiative that started back in June 2021 to get people out of the parks and into a program to help them find permanent housing.
-Gray said since it was started, they have cleared 15 encampments and moved 635 people into the bridge shelters.
+Gray said since it was started, the office has cleared 15 encampments and moved 635 people into the bridge shelters.
 Of those that have entered, 44 have fully completed the program, meaning they’ve gone through the 12-to-18-month rapid rehousing program and now have a permanent residence.

 “Quite frankly, in this market, it’s becoming more and more challenging for us to find the accommodations within the rapid rehousing space to move people from shelter into rapid rehousing,” Gray said.